plembo/kubernetes-concepts/Concepts/01-Overview.md

 * Updates to live objects must be reflected in config files, or will be lost during next replacement.

 #### Declarative object configuration
-When using declarative object configuration, a user operates on object configuration files stored locally, however the user does not define the operations to be taken on the files.
-Create, update, and delete operations are automatically detected per-object by kubectl.
-This enables working on directories, where different operations might be needed for different objects.
+When using declarative object configuration, a user operates on object configuration files stored locally.
+Create, update, and delete operations are automatically detected per-object.

 Advantages:
 * Changes made directly to live objects are retained, even if they are not merged back into the configuration files.